Absa Bank Uganda Limited: History

 The bank opened in 1927, with two branches in the capital city, Kampala, and one in Jinja, the country's second-largest commercial centre, at that time.
 In 1969, the bank acquired the Ugandan business of the Commercial Bank of Africa.
 In February 2007, the bank completed its acquisition of Nile Bank Uganda Limited, strengthening its presence in the country.

 Ownership

-In 1969, the bank's stock was 51 percent held by Barclays and 49 percent held by the government of Uganda.
+In 1969, the bank's stock was 51 per cent held by Barclays and 49 per cent held by the government of Uganda.
 By 2001, the bank had become a wholly owned subsidiary of Barclays.
 Since March 2016, the bank has been wholly owned by the Barclays Africa Group.
-With the re-branding of Barclays Africa Group, in 2018, Absa Bank Uganda is a 100 percent subsidiary of Absa Group Limited.
+With the re-branding of Barclays Africa Group, in 2018, Absa Bank Uganda is a 100 per cent subsidiary of Absa Group Limited.

 Branch network

 The bank's headquarters is at 2 Hannington Road, on Nakasero Hill, in Kampala.
 As of July 2013, the bank maintained branches at the following locations: